Fundraising page best practices

 If you do have an agreement in place with your charity regarding use of funds, it is your responsibility to oversee this.
 It is also your responsibility to make clear to donors what happens if you do not raise enough for the charity to implement the agreed use of funds, if the target is exceeded and there are excess funds, or if the charity is unable to implement the agreed use of funds for any reason.

-When creating a fundraising page, you can enter a name for the page owner and indicate whether this is an individual or a group.
+When creating a Fundraising Page, you can enter a name for the page owner and indicate whether this is an individual or a group.
+It must be clear who is fundraising - you can use the story/description area to give further information if necessary.

 Therefore, do not make statements that say or imply that funds won't be taken until your target or event end date has been reached, or that donations will be refunded if your target is not reached.